-(Pocket-lint) - Amazon has a new smart speaker, taking the beloved Echo Dot and changing it into more of an Echo Mini, with a new fourth-gen design and boosted audio performance, but still sticking to the same footprint.
+(Pocket-lint) - At the last update, Amazon reinvented its smart speaker, taking the beloved Echo Dot and changing it into more of an Echo Mini, with a new design and boosted audio performance, but still sticking to the same footprint.

 But how does this compare to its big rival from Google?
 This is the Amazon Echo Dot fourth-gen against the Google Nest Mini.